-And, best of all, circuit books can be cheap AF.
+And, best of all, circuit books can be cheap as!
 Only an idiot would go to all the hassle of affixing unwanted material into a circuit book sheet and then ask a price for it that makes it impossible to shift.

 If there’s one big drawback, it’s that stamp hinges are still very much in vogue in this world.
 Some compilers will (thankfully) go to the trouble of sticking in stamp panes for stamps to sit in, but you can safely assume (at least in my neck of the woods) that much of the used material, and a good deal of the mint, will come with this remnant of the olden days attached.

 To be honest, when I signed up for the circuit books, I didn’t think I’d have much use for them.
-I already have a cupboard full of shit I need to offload.
+I already have a cupboard full of stuff I need to offload.
 And what I AM still buying, doesn’t show up much in circuit books.